Hasselback potatoes, a Swedish specialty, are characterized by a slice that looks like the bellows of an accordion, a musical instrument.

 As a way to get a good cut, it is easier if you place two chopsticks under the potato in advance to act as a stopper to prevent separation.

 The best distance between slices is 2 mm to 5 mm.
 Thick slices leave a soft texture characteristic of potatoes.

 On the other hand, thin slices give a crispy texture similar to potato chips.
-Adjust the distance between slices to your preference.
+Again, adjust the distance between pieces to your preference.

 When applying the olive oil and butter, use a brush, which is also used for brushing beaten egg on the surface of apple pie dough, to ensure even application.

-When sandwiching other meats such as ham or bacon, lightly freeze them so that they will be cooked just right when heated in the oven.
+When sandwiching other meats such as ham or bacon, lightly freeze them so they will be cooked right when heated in the oven.